DETAILED ACTION

 Regarding claim 1, Gorman teaches a method for producing a glass article characterized by steps producing a glass body from a glass material (Col. 9 Line 29-33), and contacting the glass body at a primary temperature of the Littleton softening point of the glass material (Col. 4 Line 7-17; wherein “107.6 poises” in the reference should be 10^7.6 poise which is the defined viscosity of the Littleton softening point known by a skilled artisan) with a liquid cooling agent (Col. 4 Line 18-20) which exhibits a cooling temperature (Col. 9 Line 5-24).

 Gorman teaches of a working example in which the glass body is heated to 1230°F (665°C) and contacts the liquid cooling agent at 400°F (204°C; Col. 12 Example 8).
 There is a 460 kelvin difference between the primary temperature and cooling agent temperature which falls within the broader range stated in claim 1.
 Gorman teaches of heating near the softening point (Col. 4 Line 7-9) but not expressly above the softening point (Col. 12 Line 65-67).
 In related quenching of glass art with liquid cooling agent (Col. 8 Line 39-55), Coen teaches contacting the glass body at a primary around the Littleton softening point of the glass material (Col. 19 Line 50-Col. 20 Line 29, wherein the surface temperature of the glass is in the range of 108-6.2 poise, reading on the primary temperature) with a liquid cooling agent (Col. 19 Line 50-Col. 20 Line 29, cooling oil/cooling liquid) at a cooling agent temperature (Col. 21 Line 21-25; 150-270°C).
 In Coen’s working examples, the primary temperature ranges from 600-800°C (Col. 19 Line 50-Col. 20 Line 29, wherein the viscosity range falls within the Littleton softening point).
 Using the upper end of the cooling agent temperature, Coen teaches the cooling agent temperature to be 330-530 kelvin below the primary temperature.
-It would be obvious to one of ordinary skill in the art at the time of invention to modify the process temperature of Gorman’s glass body to the workable range above the Littleton softening point and the liquid cooling agent at a cooling agent temperature which lies in the known workable range for quenching glass while not deforming the shape of the glass article and determine the stress desired to be induced in the glass article (Col. 8 Line 26-55).
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the process temperature of Gorman’s glass body to the workable range above the Littleton softening point and the liquid cooling agent at a cooling agent temperature which lies in the known workable range for quenching glass while not deforming the shape of the glass article and determine the stress desired to be induced in the glass article (Col. 8 Line 26-55).

 "A person of ordinary skill has good reason to pursue the known option within his or her technical grasp.
 If this leads to the anticipated success, it is likely the product not of innovation but of ordinary skill and common sense."
 KSR int'l Co. v.
 Teleflex Inc., 127 S.Ct.
 1727,82 USPQ2d 1385 (2007).